strategineer/personal-website/content/books/2023-08-06/index.md

 ---
-title: "The Collapsing Empire"
-authors: "John Scalzi"
+authors: John Scalzi
+books/tags:
+- fiction
+- science fiction
+- space opera
 date: 2023-08-06
+params:
+  isbn13: '9780765388889'
+  series: The Interdependency
 star_rating: 4
-books/tags:
-  - "fiction"
-  - "science fiction"
-  - "space opera"
-params:
-  series: "The Interdependency"
+title: The Collapsing Empire
 ---

 Felt more like a soap opera than a space opera at times.